EdddieN/machinon/documentation/machinon_install_guide.md

 #### Accessing your Raspberry through SSH

-You can access your Raspberry through SSH instead of having it attached to a monitor, keyboard, etc...
+You can access your Raspberry through SSH instead of having it attached to a monitor, keyboard, etc. This is the normal method of accessing the Pi when it is mounted into a Machinon system.

 ### Adding system overlays to boot config